Vish2476/HAVI_VISHNU/README.md

 ![TODO](https://github.com/Vish2476/HAVI_VISHNU/blob/main/images/todo_user.png)
 for the admin functions we will go to <a href="https://github.com/Vish2476/HAVI_VISHNU/blob/main/admin/">/admin</a>
 <br>
-now the admin credentials for this program is <br>
+now the admin credentials for this program is <br>.

 - 👯 username : admin
 - 👯 password : password